-Until December 28, 2009, the class A-IO certificates will accrue interest on the aggregate outstanding principal balance of the class A-5-1 certificates and class A-5-2 certificates.
-The yield on the class A-IO certificates will be dependent upon the rate and timing of principal payments on the class A-5-1 certificates and class A-5-2 certificates, resulting from prepayments, defaults and liquidations with respect to the underlying trust student loans, which rate may fluctuate significantly over time.
+The class A-IO-1 certificates will accrue interest on the lesser of the aggregate outstanding principal balance of certain underlying class A-5 notes and the scheduled notional amount.
+The class A-IO-1 certificates will also be entitled to any prepayment penalties received on the underlying class A-5 notes.
+The class A-IO-2 certificates will accrue interest on the lesser of the aggregate outstanding principal balance of certain underlying class A-5 notes and the scheduled notional amount.
+The yield on the class A-IO certificates will be dependent upon the rate and timing of principal payments on the underlying class A-5 notes, resulting from prepayments, defaults and liquidations with respect to the underlying trust student loans, which rate may fluctuate significantly over time.
+If the rates of prepayments and losses on the trust student loans exceed significantly the rates used in structuring the class A-IO certificates, the aggregate outstanding principal balance of the respective class A-5 notes may be less than the scheduled notional amount.
 An extremely rapid rate of prepayments on the underlying trust student loans could result in the failure of investors in the class A-IO certificates to fully recover their investments.
+However, investors in the class A-IO-1 certificates will benefit from payment of prepayment penalties on the underlying class A-5 notes and their investments may not be affected by prepayments on the underlying trust student loans so long as the trust distributes funds to the grantor trust on account of the prepayment penalty.
 Investors must make their own decisions as to the appropriate assumptions to be used in deciding whether to purchase any class A-IO certificates.